Halloween Kills-2021

 And, the locales of Italy and Greece are breathtaking.

 The title song, a sleek and syrupy love ballad performed by Sheena Easton, is a favorite of mine and is instantly recognizable in association with the film.
-It charted at number one on the charts and sold a gazillion copies.
+It charted at number one and sold a gazillion copies.

 The plot is typical of a James Bond film.